SAP/cf-cli-java-plugin/README.md

 Since Cloud Foundry allows for over-commit in its cells, it is possible that a container would begin swapping when executing a full garbage collection.
 (To be fair, it could be swapping even *before* the garbage collection begins, but let's not knit-pick here.)
 So, it is theoretically possible that execuing a heap dump on a JVM in poor status of health will make it go even worse.

+Profiles might cause overhead depending on the configuration, but the default configurations typically have a limited overhead.

 Secondly, as the JVMs output heap dumps to the filesystem, creating a heap dump may lead to to not enough space on the filesystem been available for other tasks (e.g., temp files).
 In that case, the application in the container may suffer unexpected errors.